Sonakshi Babbar | November 2020

 Move to the cloud

-Practice Connections founder Alan FitzGerald, a technology consultant to public practices, sees the adoption of cloud services before the COVID-19 pandemic as a key differentiator between those who have coped well with the new ways of working and those who have struggled.
+Practice Connections founder Alan FitzGerald, a technology consultant to public practices, says the adoption of cloud services before the COVID-19 pandemic is a key differentiator between those who have coped well with the new ways of working and those who have struggled.

 "It's been easier for firms on the cloud to adapt to the transition to remote work than the ones who are on non-cloud software," FitzGerald says.

-FitzGerald makes the point that now, more than ever, accounting firms looking to move existing desktop solutions to the cloud should not rush into making a decision but “plan ahead and do their research in advance about the marketplace and vendors to get the outcome you are looking for”.
+FitzGerald says that now, more than ever, accounting firms considering moving desktop solutions to the cloud should not rush into making a decision but "plan ahead and do their research in advance about the marketplace and vendors to get the outcome you are looking for".

-He also suggests developing a good understanding of the trajectory of your business over the next three to five years.
-If deciding on cloud services, he recommends taking advice from vendors such as Xero, QuickBooks and MYOB, peer groups, technical publications, cloud integrators or technology experts that specifically cater to the accounting market.
+He also suggests developing a good understanding of the future of your business over the next three to five years.
+If deciding on cloud services, he recommends taking advice from vendors such as Xero, QuickBooks and MYOB, peer groups, technical publications, cloud integrators and technology experts that specifically cater to the accounting market.

 Kyelie Baxter CPA, managing partner at IQ Accountants, saw first-hand the advantage of investing in a robust cloud solution well before COVID-19 changed the way many work.